orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 In case a Steward knows about an actively-exploited vulnerability related to one of their Projects, or a security incident affecting them or the Project's infrastructure, they are required to inform affected users.
 In case of open source project, most reports will likely be public.
-It might be private and directed to the exact group of affected persons in case of IT compromise, for example to reset passwords and verify recent suspicious activity.
+It might be private at the beginning, and directed to the exact group of affected persons in case of IT compromise, for example to reset passwords and verify recent suspicious activity.
+The best common practice is to publicly dislose that issues after the Steward and the Project have taken immediate measures.

 A typical report contains: information of the vulnerability/incident, any mitigations or measures users can deploy (for example: disable a feature, reset their password).
 The text recommends to provide that information